 During checkups, Dr. McCarthy may discover an area of suspicious oral tissue that is discolored, strangely swollen, or otherwise concerning.
 If this occurs, rest assured that she and her team will take action immediately to properly diagnose any serious infections or cancers that could be present so that the proper treatment can begin as soon as possible.
 A small piece of the lesion in question will be safely removed and then submitted for microscopic evaluation during a dedicated biopsy.

 Virtually everyone knows what a cavity is, but “cavitation” is a much less understood term in the dentist’s office.
 A cavitation is a hole in the patient’s jawbone that cannot be properly detected through visual inspection alone.
 These lesions are often found in old sites where natural teeth were extracted or underneath areas where root canals were previously performed.
 They can spread extensively over time and may even penetrate the sinuses without intervention.
-Thankfully, Dr. McCarthy uses CBCT technology to properly diagnose the presence of cavitation and remove any dangerous pathology like cysts while also safely regenerating natural bone material.
+Thankfully, Dr. McCarthy uses CBCT technology to properly diagnose the presence of cavitation and can refer you to a practitioner for treatment.

 Your teeth communicate directly with your body in a variety of ways, and when root canal therapy fails or results in an infection, this communication becomes a serious concern.
 These types of infections have close access to blood circulation, and research has demonstrated that root canal failure may even contribute to the development of systemic disease.
 If Dr. McCarthy discovers troubling symptoms, she may recommend the safe removal of these teeth as soon as possible to preserve your overall quality of life.